The Ramsey Show: Rachel Cruze

 Personal finance speaker and author.
 Cruze is Ramsey’s daughter and joined Ramsey Solutions in 2010.
-She began co-hosting The Ramsey Show in 2020 and hosts The Rachel Cruze Show podcast.
+She began co-hosting The Ramsey Show in 2020 and also co-hosts the Smart Money Happy Hour podcast.
 She is the author of several bestselling books, such as Smart Money Smart Kids.

 Dr. John Delony

 Mental health and wellness expert.
 Delony joined Ramsey Solutions in 2020 and began co-hosting the show the same year.
 He holds two PhDs and is the author of Own Your Past Change Your Future and Building a Non-Anxious Life.

-Ken Coleman

-Career development and leadership coach.
-Coleman joined Ramsey Solutions in 2014 and has been co-hosting the show since 2020, as well as hosting his own program, Front Row Seat.
-He is the author of The Proximity Principle and From Paycheck to Purpose.
+He is also the host of The Dr. John Delony Show podcast.

 George Kamel

 Personal finance expert, author, and content creator.
 Kamel joined Ramsey Solutions in 2013 and became a co-host in 2021.
 He also co-hosts Smart Money Happy Hour and has an eponymous YouTube channel.
 Kamel is the author of Breaking Free from Broke.